bobleesj/command-line-cheatsheet/group-meeting.md

 Nov 13, 2024 for Mac only

-1. We minimize physical strain, save time, produce high quality work.
+1. We want to produce high quality work, constrained by time and stamina.
-2. We must choose refine our tools
+2. We must **choose the correct tools**.
 3. We must **refine our habits** with those tools.

 ## 1. Configure command-line shortcuts